MCF-Rush City COVID-19 Response

 Protecting Staff and their Families: MCF-Rush City has implemented a number of measures to protect staff and their families.
 Similar to staff at health care facilities, DOC staff have been provided guidance for steps to take to protect their families while they continue to come to work every day.
 Information has been distributed and is on posters at the facility for washing hands when they leave work, designating a door of their home just for them to enter and exit, changing clothes and showering when they get home, and avoiding sharing food, among other steps.

-Hand washing stations: MCF-Rush City has installed new hand washing stations in the facility.
-One station was installed in the lobby to the facility.
-Other hand washing stations were installed at the Visitor entrance, and in the Watch Center corridor.
-All individuals are required to wash their hands when entering, and exiting the facility.
-Several additional hand sanitizer receptacles have been installed throughout the facility for both staff, and inmates.
-Inmate restrooms and kitchenettes have sinks to wash hands.
-All individuals (staff and inmates) are encouraged to wash their hands frequently throughout the day.
+Hand washing stations: MCF-Rush City has bathrooms available at each entrance into the facility.
+Several additional hand sanitizer receptacles have been installed throughout the facility for both staff, and incarcerated people.
+Restrooms and kitchenettes have sinks to wash hands.
+All individuals (staff and incarcerated) are encouraged to wash their hands frequently throughout the day.

 Isolation Plans: MCF-Rush City has an isolation plan in place.
-Since Rush City has closed front cells, inmates determined to need isolation will be isolated in their current cell assignment.
-If they have a cellmate, the cellmate would be quarantined separately.
-Inmates on isolation and/or quarantine would be allowed phone calls as facility/unit schedules permitted with at least one call per day.
+Since Rush City has closed front cells, incarcerated individuals determined to need isolation will be isolated in their current cell assignment.
+Individuals on isolation and/or quarantine would be allowed phone calls as facility/unit schedules permitted with at least one call per day.
 Inmates on isolation or quarantine would retain all of their property.
-If isolation or quarantine included having to move to another unit or cell, the inmate would pack their own property and move it with them.
+If isolation or quarantine included having to move to another unit or cell, the incarcerated person would pack their own property and move it with them.

-Phones: MCF-Rush City inmates now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
+Phones: MCF-Rush City incarcerated individuals now receive two free five-minute phone calls per week in addition to the standard calls they could already purchase.
 Phones are cleaned with germicidal cleaner multiple times a day.

-Showers and Bathrooms: MCF-Rush City inmates have access to daily showers and have toilets in their cells.
+Showers and Bathrooms: MCF-Rush City incarcerated individuals have access to daily showers and have toilets in their cells.

-Recreation, Yard, and Courtyard Time: Outdoor recreation time is still occurring.
-Certain no contact games are still allowed, as is playing catch, using exercise equipment, and lifting weights.
-Social distancing is achieved by having only one wing at a time in their own gym and is monitored by security staff.
+Recreation, Yard, and Courtyard Time: Temporary adjustments have been made to recreation schedules, but gyms, yards, flags and courtyards remain open to non-quarantined units.
+Non-contact sports are allowed in the yard, as is playing catch, using exercise equipment, and lifting weights.
+Contact sports are not allowed at this time.
+Social distancing is encouraged and monitored by security staff.
 Disinfecting of equipment is done with germicidal cleaner and monitored by security staff.
 Gyms and yard time has been reduced from 60 to 50 minutes in order to compensate for longer meal and cleaning times.
-Rush City requires each wing to go into their own gym and yard with no intermingling.

-Screening: All staff are have their temperature taken and are screened on a daily basis for recent symptoms.
+Screening: All staff have their temperature taken and are screened on a daily basis for recent symptoms.
 If they have been symptomatic, a physician’s approval is required to return to work.
-All staff are provided with protective masks and are required to wear them.
+All staff are provided with protective masks and eye protection and are required to wear them in accordance with the current PPE Matrix.

-Work : Rush City has inmates working in the kitchen, industry (Plastech, Anagram, license plates), corridor crew, gym workers, barbers, education, and all unit workers.
-Workers practice social distancing.
+Work: When each area is open, Rush City has incarcerated individuals working in the kitchen, industry (Plastech, Anagram, license plates), corridor crew, gym workers, barbers, education, and all living units and all workers are responsible for practicing social distancing.

-Medication: Rush City continues medication distribution via the pill window, and now calls only nine inmates at a time.
-Provider appointments are completed in Health Services and organized by the unit.
-Sick call appointments take place in the living units.
+Medication: Rush City medication distribution takes place in Health Services or the unit, depending on which unit.
+Provider appointments are completed in Health Services when able to or in the unit when necessary.
+Sick call appointments take place in the living units, or in Health Services when able.

 Canteen: Items purchased from the inmate store are still being delivered to the living units.

-Television: Rush City inmates have access to televisions in their rooms.
+Television: Rush City incarcerated individuals have access to televisions in their rooms.